Content Strategy

 • Deliverables: Slide deck, website copy

-• Findings: The tone of the site was warm and welcoming.
-The videos were informative and great social proof.
-The misconceptions section helped break myths about the process.
-The content was very scannable and readable.
-On the other hand, the videos were too long and didn’t clarify staff roles.
+On the negative side, the videos were too long and didn’t clarify staff roles.
 There was a lack of content on costs and safety risks, which were big concerns of patients.
 The health assessment was not robust and could mislead patients about eligibility.
 There was a disconnect between what the department offered and what patients needed to prepare for the long treatment process.

 Client: Medical malpractice insurance company